I am very happy to be here among the

 enforceable.

-In fact, based on their orders people have
+In fact, based on their orders people

-practicing in the securities market for a period of 10 years or more.
+from practicing in the securities market for a period of 10 years or more.
 So

 imagine what serious powers they have.
 So coming to accountability, yet the law